Viator Merchant API Certification

 Who is this guide for?

-This page is intended for Merchant Partners who are using the Viator Partner API.
+This page is intended for API partners who are using the Viator Partner API.

-As a Viator Merchant Partner, you use Viator’s merchant API to display and book Viator’s tours and activities.
-Your organization is the merchant of record, and is responsible for all transactions carried out by your customers, as well as post booking processes and customer support.
+• If your organization is the merchant of record, you are responsible for all transactions carried out by your customers, as well as post booking processes and customer support.

 Why do we certify API implementations?

-Because the merchant API grants transactional access to Viator’s product inventory, it is important we certify that your system meets our minimum criteria and represents an optimized implementation.
+Because the Viator API grants transactional access to Viator’s product inventory, it is important we certify that your system meets our minimum criteria and represents an optimized implementation.

 More specifically, certification is designed to verify that: